 One of the best pieces of advice for managing post-surgical pain is to stay ahead of it.
 Your surgeon will likely prescribe pain medication, and it’s a good idea to take your first dose before the local anesthetic from your procedure completely wears off.
 Trying to play catch-up with severe pain is much more difficult than keeping it at a manageable level from the start.
 For the first few days, you might find it helpful to set an alarm on your phone to ensure you’re taking your medication exactly as prescribed.
 If you have any questions about your prescription, don’t hesitate to reach out to our team.

-Apply Ice Packs to Reduce Swelling
+Use Ice Packs to Keep Swelling Down

 Swelling is your body’s natural response to surgery, but it’s also a primary source of that throbbing, uncomfortable feeling.
 You can help control it by applying an ice pack to your cheek over the surgical area.
 The key is to do it intermittently—a good rule of thumb is 20 minutes on, followed by 20 minutes off.
 This cycle helps constrict the blood vessels, which reduces inflammation and provides a welcome numbing effect.
 Continue this for the first 24 to 48 hours after your procedure.
 A bag of frozen peas wrapped in a thin towel works perfectly if you don’t have a dedicated cold pack.